 Do not miss a glacier walk with the Folgefonni Breførarlag - daily activities during the season May (sometimes from Easter) – October, depending on weather conditions.

-Folgefonna Summer Ski Centre is situated on the glacier at 1,200 metres above sea level, 19 kilometres from Jondal ferry quay.
+Fonna Glacier Ski Resort is situated on the glacier at 1,200 metres above sea level, 19 kilometres from Jondal ferry quay.
 Fine conditions for cross-country skiing, marked tracks to the top of the glacier at 1,640 metres above sea level.

 Choose among cycling the famous Rallarvegen (the Navvies' Road), picnic biking along the fjord, or downhill mountain biking in the Måbødalen Valley.

 Rallarvegen is one of the most popular and most scenic bicycle rides from the vast mountain plateau of Hardangervidda right down to Flåm and the Aurlandsfjord, or Voss.

 Fishing and hunting

 Good fishing possibilities in rivers, lakes and the fjord.
 Fjord fishing is free.
 Fishing cards for rivers and lakes can be bought at the tourist information centre and other tourist establishments.